How Does Core Size Affect Wheel Performance?

 Freeriding with small cores

 Pros: Many of the newer freeride wheels being produced today come with a smaller core.
 For example, the Hawgs Tracers, Free Willies and Cadillac Swingers are all wheels that offer a smaller core size.
 The main benefit you will get from having a small core freeride wheel is the fact that it has a much deeper urethane depth compared to most larger core freeride wheels.
 Having more urethane depth means you get more bang for your buck since you have more overall urethane to use before you hit the core.
-When it comes to sliding, they will slide about the same as a wheel with a larger core however your weight is not as evenly displaced which means that the wheel will wear a bit differently and will change more as wheel is worn down.
+When it comes to sliding, they will slide about the same as a wheel with a larger core.
+However your weight is not as evenly displaced which means that the wheel will wear a bit differently and will change more as the wheel is worn down.

 Cons: As explained above, having a smaller and narrower core means that your weight won’t be as evenly displaced throughout the entirety of the wheel.
 What this means is that the lips of the wheel tend to deform in a different fashion which can cause the overall slide of the wheel to vary as it’s worn down.
 You will also notice that after excessive sliding your wheels will start to cone which is when one side of the wheel has a larger diameter than the other.
-Though this isn’t necesarilly a bad thing, it just means that the wheels aren’t wearing as evenly.
+Though this isn’t necessarily a bad thing, it just means that the wheels aren’t wearing as evenly.
 Another flaw that has been noticed in smaller core wheels is that the cores are not as snug on the bearings and in some wheels there is some slop, this is a major downside because when sliding the wheel will wiggle around the bearing and provide a very loud and choppy slide.

 Downhill/Cruising with smaller core wheels

 Pros: Downhill wheels with a smaller core are gradually being replaced by larger cores in popularity and in production.
-Five years ago, smaller core wheels, such as Reflex Zigzags, Pink Seven O's and Orangatang 4prez were some of the only downhill wheels around.
+Five years ago, smaller core wheels, such as Reflex Zigzags and Orangatang 4prez were some of the only downhill wheels around.
 Wheels with a smaller core are much more prone to urethane deformation, meaning the wheel will compress and flex more depending on the rider and riding settings.
 For downhilling, this can give you a grippier feeling for technical maneuvering.
 Wheels will be more apt to bend with the road when they don't have a large plastic core keeping the rigidity.
 Also because of the deformation, there is more of a dampening effect.
 For cruisers, this means a wheel with a smaller core will take the shock of rough pavement much better.